Marriott Marquis Dubai opens within Jewel of the Creek

 With its picturesque promenade and marina, the property offers an ideal setting to relax and experience Dubai’s waterfront charm, making it the next sunset-spotting destination.
 Visitors will also be in prime place to embark on a Yacht Creek Cruise experience, immersing themselves in the creek’s breathtaking skyline while cruising along the iconic Dubai waterway.
 The hotel also provides travellers ease of access to the city’s cultural landmarks, economic centres, golf courses, shopping & entertainment destinations and the Dubai International Airport.

-Building upon the inaugural success of Dubai Development’s ‘Jewel of the Creek’, Marriott Marquis Dubai is the second property within the Creekside complex.
-The hotel is owned by West F5 Investments LLC and managed by Aleph Hospitality, the largest independent hotel management company in the Middle East and Africa.
+The hotel is owned by West F5 Investments and managed by Aleph Hospitality, the largest independent hotel management company in the Middle East and Africa.

 "We are delighted to open Marriott Marquis Dubai in Jewel of the Creek, a concept set to become the new cultural, social, and business hub of Dubai," said Marriott Marquis Dubai General Manager, Deepak Manocha.
 “We are more than excited to welcome guests to the property, where they can enjoy a prime location, with impeccable views, comfortable living and a range of impressive amenities and services.”